 Consulting

-- High-Value Roles: Management consultants, transformation leaders, solution architects
+- High-value roles: Management consultants, transformation leaders, solution architects

 How to Identify T-Shaped Talent in the Hiring Process